mlrun/mlrun/docs/serving/custom-model-serving-class.md

 ## explain() method

-The explain method provides a hook for model explainability and is accessed using the `/explain` operation.
+The explain method provides a hook for model explainability, and is accessed using the `/explain` operation.

 ## pre/post and validate hooks